vintage-software/rx-graph/README.md

 ## Work in progress

-A Reactive Http REST library with relational data structure support.
+A Observable (RxJS) based Graph layer for JavaScript Applications.
+Supports Object relation structures via REST APIs.
 Supports Angular 2 out of the box.
-Adding Angular 1 and generic browser support as well.
+Includes Angular 2 support out of the box and has a generic adapter for many different client libraries.

 ### RestCollection